j5onrf/dots/waybar/May17-2025-Updates/themes/Ghostbar-Expedition/Ghost-Exp-Apha-Wttr/Alpha-Wide/Round/Glassmorphism/Compact/Ghost-Glass-Compact-v2/README.md

 ### Summary of Recent CSS Improvements

-The overall goal of the recent changes was to **refactor** `Ghost-Glassmorphism (Compact)` stylesheet to make it cleaner, more consistent, and easier to maintain without changing the core functionality.
+The overall goal of the recent changes in v2 was to **refactor** `Ghost-Glassmorphism (Compact)` stylesheet to make it cleaner, more consistent, and easier to maintain without changing the core functionality.

 Here’s a breakdown of what was done: